IS-120/first-web-page/README.md

 - VS Code installed and configured.
 - This Github Classroom assignment accepted and a repo of it created on your Github account.

+:movie*camera: BONUS: [Assignment walkthrough video](https://youtu.be/yBktZhp09kg) - \_helpful if you are new to VS Code, Git and Github*.

 ## :large_orange_diamond: Git

 You need to use the Git software tool to upload your files to Github so that they can be hosted on Github Pages.
 Follow along in my [Installing and configuring git](https://youtu.be/NFlwNFBTw4c) video to learn how to install Git on your computer and then configure your Git username, email, and, finally, set the first branch name to "main".

-## Clone this assignment repo to VS Code
+## :octocat: Clone this assignment repo to VS Code

 At the top right of your repo, find and click on the Code button and copy the URL in the HTTPS field (see image below)
 ![location of clone url](https://raw.githubusercontent.com/lsburtonBYU/codepen-images/main/code-clone.png))

 Open VS Code, and choose "Clone Git repository" on the welcome screen or in the command palette, `View -> Command Palette...`.
 Paste the URL, select a folder on your computer to copy the files, and when prompted, open the local copy of the repo in VS Code.

-## Create and personalize your index.html file
+## :page_facing_up: Create and personalize your index.html file

 Open the `index.html` file in VS Code.